drdv/makefile-doc/README.md

-# AWK script used to generate Makefile docs
+# AWK script for Makefile docs

 I extended a simple AWK one-liner I have been using for years (I think it was based on [this gist](https://gist.github.com/prwhite/8168133)).
 Every step of the way I asked